Native Student Success Grant Cycle

 • in-school support.

-• Create more equitable learning by removing barriers faced by Native students.
+• after school programming. - Create more equitable learning by removing barriers faced by Native students.
 Examples include, but are NOT limited to:

 • inclusion of extended family, culture, and language.